noahehall/theBookOfNoah/0current/languages/nim/nim.md

   - nim is a compiler that supports multiple backends (c, c++, objective-c, javascript)
 - transpiler: takes a program in A and outputs the same program in B, usually A and B have the same level of abstraction
 - module: every file is considered a module
+- const expression: a value that can be computed during semantic anlaysis phase; never an l-value and never has side-effects
+  - restrictions: methiods, closure iterators, cast, reference/pointer types, FFI

 ### nim and nims history